 Emergency closings or delays are reported to Dayton area television stations as soon as possible (listed as Bellbrook-Sugarcreek Schools).
-Families may also SHOULD up to be notified via the REMIND app.
+Families SHOULD also sign up to be notified via the REMIND app.
+If a family has someone other than the primary caregiver who is also responsible for transporting their student and/or before/after school care, please have them sign up for the notifications as well by sending a text message containing @bci3777 as the message to 81010 as the recipient.
 In the event of a delay, students are not to arrive at school before the delayed starting time.
 Generally, no one is available to answer the school phone during closings or delays.

-ENROLLMENT
+ENROLLMENT/WITHDRAWAL

 New students under the age of 18 must be enrolled by their parent or legal guardian.
 To register a new student, parents should view procedures on the district website.
-When enrolling, parents must provide copies of the following:
+When enrolling, parents must provide Central Registration, located at the district office, copies of the following: